prashantverma123/portfolio-optimiser/README.md

 - **Storage** – user data is stored in a thread-safe `CopyOnWriteArrayList` to keep the demo simple.
 - **Validation** – both frontend and backend enforce the `.csv` extension; the backend also reports bad rows during parsing.
-- **Extensibility** – new subscribers can be added by consuming the same channel, and persisting to a real database would only require a new storage implementation.
+- **Extensibility** – new subscribers can be added by consuming the same queue, and persisting to a real database would only require a new storage implementation.